 Quote Open

-This serves as an example of how these games can really bring some controversy and plenty of governmental scrutiny.
+This serves as an example of how these games can bring some controversy and plenty of governmental scrutiny.

 4 – Risks and Controversies